siriknikita/poly-micro-frontend-demo/docs/components/testing.md

 The Service Filters feature allows users to filter microservices based on their status and health.
 The testing approach for this feature follows best practices for React component testing, focusing on component behavior, user interactions, and proper state management.

+## Comprehensive Test Suite

+### Overview

+The application includes a comprehensive test suite for both the testing feature components and the authentication components.
+This ensures high code quality, reliability, and helps prevent regressions during development.

+### Testing Framework

+All tests are implemented using:
+- **Vitest**: For test running and assertions
+- **React Testing Library**: For rendering and interacting with components
+- **userEvent**: For simulating user interactions

+### Test Coverage

+The test suite provides extensive coverage across multiple areas:

 ### Test Structure

 Tests for the Service Filters feature are organized into three main categories: